marsty5/OneCarBrakePads/README.md

 Step-by-Step to create this project
 -----------------------------------
+This is first a reminder/reference for myself to remember how I created this.
+And of course it's a guide for anyone interested.
 Notice: When my line begins with '>', it's a terminal command

 1. Install rails version 4.1.12